truefoundry/truefoundry-docs/deployment/concepts.md

 ![Deployment Concepts](/assets/deployment-concepts.png)

-**Cluster**: The term cluster refers to a Kubernetes cluster.
+**Cluster**: The term cluster refers to a [Kubernetes cluster](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).
 TrueFoundry deploys all services to Kubernetes clusters.

-**Workspace**: A Workspace in TrueFoundry is a collection of services.
+**Workspace**: A workspace in TrueFoundry is a collection of services.
 A user will have the same set of permissions on all services inside a workspace.
 The workspace also maps to namespace in the Kubernetes cluster.

 **Service**: Service refers to the application/job that you are deploying.
 For example, your ML model can be deployed as a: